-While you don't have to worry about regularly pruning indoor plants (like you do for outdoor varieties), at some point, you'll need to get out your shears for some indoor cleanup.
+While you don't have to worry about regularly pruning indoor plants like you would many outdoor plants, at some point you'll have to get out your shears for some cleanup.
 Maybe you need to cut away dead leaves or branches to keep the plant presentable.
 Or perhaps you'd like to encourage a more balanced growth pattern.
-Some runaway plants may be eating up your living room; while others may look spindly and in need of a trim to grow fuller.
-Whatever the reason, taking proper pruning measures will assure you don't go wild with the scissors and create undue stress for your windowsill companions.
+Some runaway plants might be eating up your living room while others might look spindly and in need of a trim.
+Whatever the reason, it's important to know how to properly prune your houseplants, so you don't create undue stress for your windowsill companions.

 - Pruning shears